OpenStackweb/osf-website/src/pages/about/staff/index.md

     title: Marketing & Community Associate
     description: Helena is a graduate of St. Edward's University in Austin, Texas where she received her Bachelors Degree in Business Management.
-As the Marketing and Community Intern, she assists in the creation of marketing comms, the collection of analytics, as well as community support around content creation.
+As the Marketing and Community Associate, she assists in the creation of marketing comms, the collection of analytics, as well as community support around content creation.
 While working for the OpenInfra Foundation, she is also working to earn a degree in Computer Science.
 Outside of work and school, she is an avid camper/hiker, true crime junkie, and coffee shop fiend.
     linkedin: https://www.linkedin.com/in/helenaspease/
     twitter: https://twitter.com/helena_spease
     openStack: https://www.openstack.org/community/members/profile/121598